CebolaLab/ChIPmentation/README.md

 bedtools intersect -nonamecheck -v -abam <sample>.rmdup.bam -b hg38-blacklist.v2.bed > <sample>.blacklist-filtered.bam
 ```

-### Shift read coordinates
+### Shift read coordinates [optional]

 An optional step in analysing data generated using the Tn5 transposase (such as ATAC-seq, ChIPmentation etc.) is to account for a small DNA insertion, introducted as repair of the transposase-induced nick introduces a 9bp insertion.
-Reads aligning to the + strand should be offset by +4bp and reads aligned to the -ve strand should be offset by -5bp [(Buenrostro et al., 2013; ](https://www.nature.com/articles/nmeth.2688)[Adey et al., 2010)](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-12-r119) which showed this insertion bias.
+Reads aligning to the + strand should be offset by +4bp and reads aligned to the -ve strand should be offset by -5bp [(Buenrostro et al., 2013; ](https://www.nature.com/articles/nmeth.2688)[Adey et al., 2010)](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-12-r119).
 Shifting coordinates is only really important if single-base resolution is required, for example in the analysis of transcription factor motifs in ATAC-seq peak footprints.
 Be aware that some tools do this shifting themselves (so double check manuals!).

 We can use the `bedtools` command  `alignmentSieve`.

 ```bash
 #The user can set the preferred number of processors